taatuut/shopper/README.md

 3. Start Compass: connect to the database, change data model on the fly, analyze the schema, query using the map, create a `2dsphere` spatial index on `geometry`to speed up querying, export code in your preferred programming language.
 Optional: create a search index on `properties.Notes`, add full text search to an aggregation framework data pipeline, create a view with aggregated results on revenue per product. <!--TODO: See the video at xxx.-->

-4. Run `python3 query_order.py`.
+4. Run `python3 query_order.py` in another terminal/command window.
 Note that the query uses a random point in a rectangle roughly covering the Netherlands.
 The number of results will vary (0 or more).
 In the next step we will also use the Java project to continuously query the database.

+## Batch load

+To ingest a certain amount of orders, run the following command in a terminal from the `shopper` folder:

+`mgeneratejs order_template.json -n 1000000 | mongoimport --uri $atlas_uri --collection orders`

 ## Repetitive load and query

-1. To ingest a certain amount of orders, run the following command in a terminal from the `shopper` folder:

-`mgeneratejs order_template.json -n 1000000 | mongoimport --uri $atlas_uri --collection orders`

-To run the  Python script `create_order.py` from Test step 1 continuously, run:
+1. To load data the Python script `create_order.py` from Test step 1 continuously, run:

-`clear; while :; do echo $(date); python3 create_order.py | mongoimport --uri $atlas_uri --collection orders --jsonArray; sleep 5; done`
+`clear; while :; do echo $(date); python3 create_order.py | mongoimport --uri $atlas_uri --collection orders --jsonArray; sleep 30; done`

+NOTE: adjust the sleep value to determine how quickly to run.

+2. To query with a random point run:

+`clear; while :; do clear; echo $(date); python3 query_order.py; sleep 30; done`

-2. Create the jar for the Java project (it is included in the repo, but might be good to create your own to match library and driver versions).
+As an alternative you can use the Java app.
+Create the jar for the Java project (it is included in the repo, but might be good to create your own to match library and driver versions).

 Run `java -jar shopper.jar` to list the required input options: